 Take away #1: If you don't have a plan for your money, it will leave you

 Well, I have some idea.
-It went to buying clothes I never wore, buying shoes that were too uncomfortable to wear more than once, eating out at less than memorable places, and buying groceries that I threw out anyway because they went bad.
+It went to buying clothes I never wore, buying shoes that were too uncomfortable to wear more than once, eating out at less than memorable places, and buying groceries that I threw out because they went bad.

 I also wasted money on furniture I didn’t need and clutter that I eventually donated or threw out because I couldn’t sell them.